snowdayclub/mosquitto-docker/README.md

 openssl genrsa -des3 -out ca.key 2048
 ```

-* Create a signing request for the CA: Enter org name, but
+* Create a signing request for the CA: enter org name, but
 **do not enter common name** for CA.
 ```
 openssl req -new -key ca.key -out ca.csr -sha256